iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 This sets up the files you need for your DVC pipeline to work.

-Now we need to add a stage for training our model within a DVC pipeliene.
+Now we need to add a stage for training our model within a DVC pipeline.
 We'll do that with `dvc stage add`, which we'll explain more later.
 For now, run the following command: